 The status of this beach is GRAY.

 This means recent and/or reliable water quality information is unavailable.
-Please see the SOURCES section to the right for more information.
+Please see the SOURCES section for more information.

 The status of this beach was last confirmed by Lake Ontario Waterkeeper on July 10, 2012 at 05:05:33 PM UTC.